 - Are there any influencers that they follow?
 Who do they look up to?

 - Where would they look for job opportunities?
-Would it be LinkedIn, Seek, Indeed, a company’s own social media channels or a newspaper?
+Would it be LinkedIn, Seek, Indeed, a company’s own social media channels, a newspaper or somewhere else?

 - What is most important to our candidates?
 What would win them over?